jwt/ruby-jwt/README.md

 **HMAC** (default: HS256)

 * HS256 - HMAC using SHA-256 hash algorithm (default)
+* HS512256 - HMAC using SHA-512/256 hash algorithm (only available with RbNaCl; see note below)
 * HS384 - HMAC using SHA-384 hash algorithm
 * HS512 - HMAC using SHA-512 hash algorithm